Skip to content

 Of course, the announcement of the new Turtle Conservation Centre brought huge applause from guests and more than a few happy tears from the turtle team members in attendance!
 The announcement was made even more exciting with Cloudigital's screens portraying a render of the new Turtle Conservation Centre.

-The evening was enhanced by those who supported our vision and the broader Foundation work.
+The evening was enhanced by those who supported our vision and the broader Foundation work, such as FNB who generously sponsored a table.
 The Two Oceans Aquarium Foundation is so grateful to each of these "blue hearts".
 It was awe-inspiring to see such compassion and care in every aspect of One Blue Heart, from the artwork, food, people, and performances to the hard work of everyone involved in bringing our vision to life.

 DSC04743 copy